 DO – Go to the LA Fashion District or Hire a Professional Buyer

 If none of the Market dates work for your schedule or if you’re looking for something different, plan to take a trip to sunny Los Angeles to find some new brands.
 There are hundreds of places that offer cash & carry, as well as Fashion Markets and Showrooms.
-You can learn more about it here and look for a blog post with tips about the LA Fashion District in the future!
+You can learn more about it here.
 Also, check out our Service Provider page (available exclusively for Boutique Hub Members) to meet professional buyers who can also provide this service for you.

 DON’T — Give up! 🙂